fairdev2003/advanced-keylogger-python/README.md

 # Install dependecies

 To isnatll dependecies simply pass this text below to your system console.
+It will install all packages needed to start keylogger:

 ```python
 npm i requirements.txt
 ```

+# Contributing

+Fork if you want
+Have a nice day!